-Each month a new series of colorful, well-designed $1, $2, $3, $5, $10, $20 and $30 scratch-offs are widely available at your favorite retail establishments; gas stations, supermarkets, card shops, etc.
+we are tempted since new scratch-offs come out each month.
+A new series of colorful, well-designed $1, $2, $3, $5, $10, $20, and $30 scratch-offs are widely available at your favorite retail establishments; gas stations, supermarkets, card shops, etc.

 When you play scratch-offs, try to preset the amount you are willing to lose.
 However, that's easier said than done with these colorful, well-designed tickets with such enticing names as "Win for Life", "Set for Life" to name a few.